articulate/hermes/docs/api.md

 Initializes a consumer with an object of options, returning an interface with `start` and `stop` functions.
 A consumer processes ordered messages from a single [category](), keeping track of its position to resume processing after restarts.
 Once finished reading a category, it continues to poll for new messages.

 ?> Consumers put the "autonomy" in event-sourced autonomous services, because they operate as independent actors.
-If one goes down, the rest can presumably stay up and running (unless you [host them together](/api?id=starting-stopping)).
+If one goes down, the rest will presumably stay up and running (unless you [host them together](/api?id=starting-stopping)).

-Consumers can either act either as [components](), which process messages and write new events, or [aggregators](), which process events to update [read models]().
+Consumers can act either as [components](), which process messages and write new events, or [aggregators](), which process events to update [read models]().
 From an implementation standpoint, the main difference that is aggregators will often use an `init` function to initialize the read model, while components will not.

 ### Options / Example